mahwisharif/cinnamon-manual/README.md

 dyn_run_tool <target_binary>
 ```

-If using spec benchmarks, add in your `.cfg` file
+If using spec benchmarks, add this line in your `.cfg` file

 `submit = dyn_run_tool $command`

-NOTE: If you just want to compile the cinnamon program e.g. `ins.dsl` and not yet intergate in target framework, run the following command from `/home/Cinnamon` after you have run the  build script for the respective target.
+**NOTE**: If you just want to compile the cinnamon program e.g. `ins.dsl` and not yet intergate in target framework, run the following command from `/home/Cinnamon` after you have run the  build script for the respective target.
 This will generate a number of different files containing relevant code for the target framework:
 ```
 $ ./bdc tests/ins.dsl
 ```